GregOwen/GregOwen.github.io/_posts/2019-10-23-chocolate-orange-almond-cake.md

 <div class='instructions' markdown='1'>
 ## Instructions

-1. Slowly heat the cream in a thick-bottomed saucepan over medium heat until bubbles just barely start to form at the edges, whisking occasionally to prevent a skin from forming.
+1. Heat the cream in a thick-bottomed saucepan over medium heat until bubbles just barely start to form at the edges, whisking occasionally to prevent a skin from forming.
 1. While the cream is heating, chop the chocolate into very fine pieces and cut the butter into small chunks.
 1. Remove the saucepan from the heat and add the chocolate, whisking until smooth (you want to make sure the chocolate has fully melted from the residual heat of the cream).
 1. Add the butter and whisk until smooth.